Varun487/AIAlgoTrading/devops/README.md

 - See how to add domain

 ## Initialization and deployment scripts ![varunincomplete]
-- Initialize DB with required data `script`
+- Initialize DB with required data `script` ![incomplete]
   - Initialize schema in Django ![done]
   - Create a stand alone Django app
   - Clean up all previous data in DB
   - Add all Nifty 50 companies info
   - Add all Nifty 50 companies data from Yahoo Finance